-The Credit Facility has a 364 day revolving period and the option, at our request and with the consent of the lenders, renewable on an annual basis until May 26, 2017 and may be extended for a further 364 day period, subject to approval of the syndicate.
-If not extended, the Credit Facility will automatically convert to a one year non-revolving term loan and all obligations under the Credit Facility will be required to be repaid at the end of the one-year period.
-Advances under the Credit Facility are available by way of either prime rate loans which bear interest at the banks' prime lending rate plus 0.7 to 2.0% and bankers' acceptances and/or LIBOR loans, which are subject to fees and margins ranging from 1.7 to 3.0%.
-Interest and standby fees on the undrawn amounts of the Credit Facility depend upon certain financial ratios.
-As security for the provision of the Credit Facility, we have provided the lenders a debenture securing a first floating charge on all of our present and after acquired property.
-There are no financial or other restrictive covenants related to the Credit Facility (provided we are not in default).
+Advances under the Credit Facility are available by way of either prime rate loans, which bear interest at the banks' prime lending rate plus 0.7 to 2.0%, and bankers' acceptances and/or LIBOR loans, which are subject to fees and margins ranging from 1.7 to 3.0%.
+Interest and standby fees on the undrawn amounts of the Facilities depend upon certain ratios.
+The Credit Facility is secured by a general security agreement over all of our assets.

+There are no financial or other restrictive covenants related to the Credit Facility provided that we are not in default of the terms of the Credit Facility.
 See "Risk Factors - Credit Facility Risk".